Sakib2186/Generative-Model-To-Fill-Cavity-Pockets-In-Decayed-Tooth/README.md

   - Cylinder
 - To make cavities more realistic, **fractal noise** was applied to deform base shapes.
 - Shapes were aligned to tooth surfaces using **Rodrigues’ rotation formula**, then embedded slightly below the surface.
+- To ensure, the holes don't reach the roots, only top 30% of the tooth was used.
 - The **filling mesh** was generated via Boolean intersection with the original tooth.

 ### 3. Training
 - Each tooth and filling was voxelized to a **128×128×128** binary grid.